nezaj/web-bitelog/src/data/notes.md

 too annoying I can cut back on something (maybe replace some workouts with stretch + runs?).
 Will feel this out.

-Overall though solid day, really proud of <a href="https://exporthealth.app">Export Health!</a>, happy to be doing Jiu-Jitsu again, and happy to be eating clean.
+Overall though solid day, really proud of Export Health!, happy to be doing Jiu-Jitsu again, and happy to be eating clean.

 ### 8/10/2020